robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 **Java KeyStore (JKS)**

 Java version of PKCS12 and also password protected.
 Entries in a JKS file must have an "alias" that is unique.
-If an alias is not specified, "mycert" is used by default.
+If an alias is not specified, "mykey" is used by default.
 It's like a database for certs and keys.

 ### <p id="tools">Tools